This page explains how the Government’s COVID-19 Public Health Orders are helping keep people safe in strata environments.

 Restrictions on travel within NSW have been lifted, including for the purposes of a holiday.

-However, the Public Health Order still affects holiday rentals and holiday homes by imposing limitations on the number of persons who can be on the premises, unless they are all members of the same household.
+However, the Public Health Order still affects holiday rentals and holiday homes by imposing limitations on the number of persons who can be on the premises.
+Short-term rental providers must ensure the maximum number does not exceed 20 people.

 Repairs, maintenance, fire and rental inspections